fbpx

 Latomou Monastery: It was built on a Roman building in the late 5th - early 6th century.
 In 1430, with the fall of Thessaloniki, it was turned into a mosque, while the mosaic was covered with plaster.
 In 1921 it was attributed to Christian worship, and then the mosaic was discovered.
 The monument today functions as a temple.

-Agia Sofia Church: This church is located at the junction of Agia Sofia and Ermou streets.
+Agia Sofia Church: This church is located at the junction of Agia Sofia and Ermou Streets.
 Dedicated to Christ, the true Word and Wisdom of God, he celebrated on September 14 the Exaltation of the Holy Cross.

 Panagia ton Chalkeon: At the junction of Egnatia and Aristotelous streets.
 It was built in the area of Megaloforos, in the central market of Thessaloniki, near the Bronze Gallery, where to this day, one can find the workshops of the coppersmiths.